Between Frames

 My parents left Vietnam with nothing.
 No physical records of the places they grew up, the streets they walked, or the version of home that existed before everything changed.

-What remains are stories—fragments, retold.
+What remains are stories and fragments retold.

 So what you’re seeing here isn’t my family’s archive— it’s someone else’s.

 Together, these fragments build something larger.
-They form a kind of memory—one that is incomplete, subjective, and carried across time by people who didn’t realize what they were preserving.
+They form a kind of memory— one that is incomplete, subjective, and carried across time by people who didn’t realize what they were preserving.

 And within that memory, another layer begins to take shape:

-A Vietnam my parents once knew—reconstructed not from what they carried with them, but from what others left behind.
+A Vietnam my parents once knew— reconstructed not from what they carried with them, but from what others left behind.

 Fragments of a Country